 One who wants to shape a better future must not forget the past

-Stolen Legacy recognizes how urban renewal has jeopardized the potential of thriving black communities, and as a result, we're seeking to reclaim our legacy by reclaiming the urban landscape through the cultivation of community ownership.
+Stolen Legacy recognizes how urban renewal has jeopardized the potential of thriving black communities, and as a result, we're reclaiming our legacy through urban landscape: by cultivating community ownership & belonging.

 "THIS didn’t COME OUT OF nowhere, this CAME OUT OF EXPLICIT POLICY that was designed TO confine THE descendants OF SLAVERy."